 In Year 10 students study Modern History, consolidating the knowledge gained in Year 8.
 In Germany 1918-39, they examine the rise of Adolf Hitler and the Nazi Party, focusing on the Weimar Republic, Hitler’s dictatorship and life under Nazi rule.

 The final History module is the Cold War 1945-1991.
 Topics include the nuclear arms race and key events such as the building of the Berlin Wall, the Cuban Missile Crisis and ‘Star Wars.’

 In lessons and for homework, students develop their knowledge of subject content, practice examination questions and learn valuable study skills.
 We also run after-school revision sessions to fully prepare students for their examinations.

 |Examination Board: AQA|

-Students are required to complete three written examination papers and one internal assessment:
+Students are required to complete three written examination papers: